tetranoir/presi/README.md

-# Zerial
+# Presi
-Zerial is a libary that lets you build your interfaces and get out of the box runtime type checking and deserialization.
+Presi is a libary that lets you build your interfaces and get out of the box runtime type checking and JSON deserialization.
+Presi was inspired by DRY and Scala class objects.
+This libary lets you only have to define an interface once, and will allow you to: 1.
+Use the defined interface to statically type check objects in your code, 2.
+Check the type of arbitrary objects that come from unsafe IO sources (e.g. user input).

+## How to use

 ## Requirements of the project
-    1. Define structure once
+    1. Structure once philosophy.
-        (or have strong typechecking between mulitple declarations) (or have one generate the other, in code)
     2. Nearly free deserialization.
     3. Can take output from JSON.parse.
     4. Runtime type checking.
     5. Usable defined types in TypeScript.

-## Technical Notes
+### Technical Notes
-    * Classes give free structure and type.
+    * Classes give free structure, type, and function.
-    * Structure once means the means of deserialization needs incorporated in the declaration.
+    * "Structure once" means the means of deserialization needs incorporated in the declaration.
 ### Limitations
-    * Due to converting a user created interface to generic then back again, extra keys will not be type checked.
+    * Due to converting a user created interface to generic then back again, extraneous keys will not be type checked.